Strong magneto-optical and anomalous transport manifestations in two-dimensional van der Waals magnets Fe$_n$GeTe$_2$ ($n$ = 3, 4, 5): Results and discussion

 The top and side views of the vdW layered magnets Fe$_n$GeTe$_2$ ($n$ = 3, 4, 5) with hexagonal structure exfoliating from bulk crystals~\cite{Fei2018,Deng2018,May2019,Seo2020} are shown in Fig.~\ref{fig:crystal}.
-The optimized lattice constants of ML and BL F3GT, F4GT, and F5GT are listed in Tab.~\ref{tab:MAE_tab}.
+The optimized lattice constants and atomic positions of ML and BL F3GT, F4GT, and F5GT are listed in Tab.~\ref{tab:MAE_tab} and supplementary Tabs.~S3--S8.
 Each F3GT (F4GT, F5GT) ML is consisted of three (four, five) Fe atoms, one Ge atom, and two Te atoms.
 From Figs.~\ref{fig:crystal}(a) and~\ref{fig:crystal}(c), one can see that for ML F3GT and F4GT, every three identical atoms form a triangle and other atoms are located in the center of the triangle.
 However, for ML F5GT, six Fe atoms form a hexagon.
 The calculated effective thickness of ML F3GT, F4GT, and F5GT are 8.13 {\AA}, 9.42 {\AA}, and 9.83 {\AA}, respectively, which are consistent with the experimental data~\cite{Fei2018,Deng2018,May2019,Seo2020}.
-From Figs.~\ref{fig:crystal}(b),~\ref{fig:crystal}(d), and~\ref{fig:crystal}(f), one can see that the relaxed interlayer vdW gaps of BL F3GT, F4GT, and F5GT are 2.96 {\AA}, 3.03 {\AA}, and 3.14 {\AA}, respectively.
+To investigate bilayer structures, the stacking order should be primarily determined.
+As shown in supplementary Fig.~S5 and Tab.~S9, we constructed different stacking orders of BL Fe$_n$GeTe$_2$ and calculated the total energies of ferromagnetic and antiferromagnetic structures.
+Our results show that the stacking orders taken from experimental bulk crystal structures, as shown in Figs.~\ref{fig:crystal}(b),~\ref{fig:crystal}(d), and~\ref{fig:crystal}(f), have the lowest energies.
+The relaxed interlayer vdW gaps of BL F3GT, F4GT, and F5GT are 2.96 {\AA}, 3.03 {\AA}, and 3.14 {\AA}, respectively.
 The vdW gap of F3GT is consistent with the experimental data (2.95 {\AA})~\cite{Deng2018}.
 The large vdW gaps of F4GT and F5GT indicate their weak interlayer coupling, and it is likely to obtain atomically thin structures (ML or BL) by mechanically exfoliating from bulk crystals, similarly to F3GT~\cite{Deng2018,Fei2018}.